Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

 # LLM10: Model Theft

 ### Summary
-Unauthorized access to proprietary large language models risks theft, competitive advantage, and dissemination of sensitive information.
+The theft of proprietary large language models can lead to financial losses, competitive disadvantage, and unauthorized access to sensitive data.

 ### Description